 A credit union's ability to earn money affects its long-term survivability.
-Earnings can be retained by the credit union, giving a boost to its capital buffer, or be used to address problematic loans, potentially making the credit union better prepared to withstand financial shocks.
-However, credit unions that are losing money are less able to do those things.
+Earnings may be retained by the credit union, giving a boost to its capital buffer, or be used to deal with problematic loans, likely making the credit union better prepared to withstand financial trouble.
+Losses, on the other hand, take away from a credit union's ability to do those things.

 NOVA UA scored 4 out of a possible 30 on Bankrate's test of earnings, falling short of the national average of 10.11.

 One sign that the credit union is outperforming its peers in this area was its earnings ratio of 0.00 percent in our test, better than the average for all credit unions.